mcsee/Software-Design-Articles/Articles/Theory/The Evil Power of Mutants/readme.md

 }
 ```

-A hollow class with a lot of attributes and no encapsulation but with a flag (*isDataOK*) should when it could be safely used.
+A hollow class with many attributes and no encapsulation but with a flag (*isDataOK*) should when it could be safely used.
 Let's start by hiding the decision to know when it is an actionable movement.

 [Gist Url]: # (https://gist.github.com/mcsee/cddb71ed240ece973d686766b653bd96)